phact/agentsitter/README.md

 select local, install certs, start the tunnel, and set up your token.

+Note: docker setup is not currently supporeted for osx

 ```
 uvx sittr init
 Initialize for which environment? [local/docker] [local]: local